-The CCA CKX is new for 2021 and the verdict is in.
+The CCA CKX verdict is in.

 There are days I wonder if the teams at KZ and CCA have product delivery targets requiring them to push out multiple driver IEM units under $100 every year.
 Personally, I’m up for it.
 I love listening to new IEMs and it’s always interesting to see what the engineers have done with the new units and how they have played with the tuning.

 The CCA CKX are probably the closest new competitor to the KZ Zax.
 Both are hybrid driver IEMs in the IEMs under the $100 price range and both are retailed by Linsoul, Shenzhen Audio and others.
 The CCA C12 has made some of our lists before as a great allrounder, but is the CKX better?

 So, what is worth commenting on with this new 7 driver hybrid IEM from CCA?